 Stabilization Layer — Speed and Yaw-Rate PID

 The stabilization layer is the lowest level of ArduRover’s control hierarchy.
-Two independent PID loops — one for speed (throttle channel), one for yaw rate (steering channel) — translate the pilot’s high-level commands into actuator outputs.
+Two independent PID loops, one for speed (throttle channel) and one for yaw rate (steering channel), translate the pilot’s high-level commands into actuator outputs.
 Higher-level autonomous modes (HOLD, LOITER, AUTO) wrap additional outer loops around these, but in ACRO mode the pilot’s stick deflections become the setpoints to the stabilization PIDs directly.
 That makes ACRO the right mode for closed-loop step-response testing.

 Architecture